 (a)

 Figure 5.19: Chromatin landscape in CD14+ monocytes upstream the differentially expressed gene CCL2.
-UCSC Genome Browser view illustrating the normalised ATAC read density (y-axis) for two ATAC peaks at the promoter and upstream the CCL2 gene (x- axis) in SF and PB CD14+ monocytes from three PsA patients.
-The ATAC peak upstream CCL2 (black rectangle) appeared as a significant DAR (FDR<0.01 and FC>1.5) in the differential analysis, being more more accessible in SF when compared to PB.
+UCSC Genome Browser view illustrating the normalised ATAC read density (y-axis) for two ATAC peaks at the promoter and upstream the CCL2 gene (x- axis) in synovial fluid and peripheral blood CD14+ monocytes from three PsA patients.
+The ATAC peak upstream CCL2 (black rectangle) appeared as a significant DAR (FDR<0.01 and FC>1.5) in the differential analysis, being more more accessible in synovial fluid when compared to PB.
 Tracks are colour-coded by tissue (SF=purple and PB=turquoise).
-Additional epigenetic tracks of PB isolated CD14+ monocytes from the Epigenome Roadmap, including chromatin segmentation map and the enhancer marks H3Kme1 and H3K27ac, are also included.
+Additional epigenetic tracks of peripheral blood isolated CD14+ monocytes from the Epigenome Roadmap, including chromatin segmentation map and the enhancer marks H3Kme1 and H3K27ac, are also included.

-In addition to the mass cytometry data, collaborators in Basel have performed measurements of cytokine levels in PB and SF from same ten patients in the validation cohort.
-High levels of MCP-1 (approximately 1,000 pg/mL) were also reported in SF whereas this cytokine was below the lower detection level in the assay in plasma, supporting additional evidence of CCL2 up-regulated expression at the protein level (Figure B.10).
+In addition to the mass cytometry data, collaborators in Basel have performed measurements of cytokine levels in peripheral blood and synovial fluid from same ten patients in the validation cohort.
+High levels of MCP-1 (approximately 1,000 pg/mL) were also reported in synovial fluid whereas this cytokine was below the lower detection level in the assay in plasma, supporting additional evidence of CCL2 up-regulated expression at the protein level (Figure B.10).
 Overall, the data here presented suggests a tissue and cell type specific dysregulation of CCL2 expression in the CC-mixed CD14+ monocytes cluster that may be related to alterations in the chromatin accessibility of an enhancer in the proximity to this gene.

 Prioritisation and interpretation of PsA GWAS SNPs

-The generation of epigenetic and expression data from different cell types isolated from SF and PB aims to contribute to the general understanding of disease pathophysiology and differences between affected and non-affected tissue.
+The generation of epigenetic and expression data from different cell types isolated from synovial fluid and peripheral blood aims to contribute to the general understanding of disease pathophysiology and differences between affected and non-affected tissue.
 Furthermore, overlapping this data derived from clinical samples with fine-mapped credible sets of SNPs may be more informative for refining the number of putative functional causal variants in non-coding or intergenic GWAS associations, compared to integration of epigenetic data from cell lines or healthy controls.

 Bayesian fine-mapping using genotyping data

 In order to further refine the PsA Immunochip GWAS signals identified by Bowes and colleagues, Bayesian fine-mapping was conducted using genotype data from 1,103 patients and 8,900 controls (PsA Immunochip UK cohort from Bowes et al., 2015).
 Bowes and colleagues performed fine-mapping for some of the loci, and the number of independent signals for each locus as well as the number of SNPs in each 90% credible se were provided in the supplementary material (Bowes et al. 2015).
-Nevertheless de novo fine-mapping was performed here to obtain the identity of the SNPs in the credible set and conduct further integration with my chromatin accessibility data.
-Compared to the fine-mapping performed in Bowes et al., 2015, the power of the analysis presented here was limited by a smaller sample size (only UK cohort as previously mentioned) and could be improved by incorporation of additional samples.
+Nevertheless de novo fine-mapping was performed here to obtain the identity of the SNPs in the credible set and integrate with chromatin accessibility data.
+Compared to the fine-mapping performed in Bowes et al., 2015, the power of the analysis presented here was limited by a smaller sample size (only UK cohort as previously mentioned).

 Fine-mapping was performed in thirty-six loci reported in Bowes et al., all showing at least nominal significance in their GWAS study.
 As expected, the